-- Facility tours and new member orientations are held on Sunday morning before our weekly Polar Bear Fun Shoot at 10:00am.
+Facility tours and new member orientations are held on Sunday morning at 9:00am before our weekly Polar Bear Fun Shoot at 10:00am.

-- Everyone must do the 6 supervised shoots and complete our club safety test before becoming a member; no exceptions are made based on experience or training.
+Everyone must do the 6 supervised shoots and complete our club safety test before becoming a member; no exceptions are made based on experience or training.

-If you’re interested in becoming a member, come out on a Sunday morning between 9:00 and 9:30 for an orientation and facility tour.
+If you’re interested in becoming a member, come out on a Sunday morning at 9:00 for an orientation and facility tour.
 There’s always someone there on Sunday morning.

 At this time, we’re only able to accommodate new members on Sunday morning.

 Thanks again for your interest.